NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 The folder contains models code used in the article and the high resolution image of models architecture.

 ### supplementary_materials.pdf
-The folder contains additionnals figures, tables and the full list of features used for trained the models.
+The folder contains additionnals figures, tables and the full list of features used to train the models.